 Prolotherapy is a method of regenerative injection treatment designed to stimulate healing.
-Prolotherapy is used for musculoskeletal pain namely ligament and tendon laxity that is causing either acute or chronic pain.
+Prolotherapy is used for acute or chronic musculoskeletal pain due to ligament and tendon laxity.
 It is an excellent treatment for low back and neck pain, chronic strains and sprains, tennis and golfer’s elbow, whiplash injuries, knee injuries, shoulder injuries, ankles strains and sprains and other joint pains.
 Chronic tendinitis and tendinosis and osteoarthritis pain can also be treated with prolotherapy.
 Prolotherapy works by raising the level of growth factors at the site of injury and promoting tissue growth and repair.
 It can be used years after the initial injury or problem began as long as the patient is healthy.
 Prolotherapy is a medical procedure that many acute and chronic pain patients, as well as athletes with sports injuries, are turning to because it is used as an alternative to surgery, arthroscopy, cortisone shots, non-steroidal anti-inflammatories, and narcotic pain medications.

 Prolotherapy stimulates the body to repair the painful injured area(s) when the body’s natural healing process is not able to do the job on its own.
 In many cases, commonly prescribed anti-inflammmatory medications and more serious treatments like surgery, joint replacements, cortisone shots, and other therapies have not helped, and they sometimes hinder or even prevent the healing process.
 The basic mechanism of prolotherapy is simple.
 What most people are surprised to find out is the body heals by inflammation!
 In other words, we need inflammation to heal our bodies.
 Prolotherapy works because it actually stimulates an inflammatory reaction in the body.
 We inject prolotherapy solution into the affected ligaments, tendons, and or joints, which leads to local low-grade inflammation in the injected area.